New: This report is now available in Spanish and Japanese translations! See bottom of this article for downloads.

 How dangerous are cannabinoid-drug interactions?
 As dangerous as mis-dosing the other drug(s) that a patient is taking.
 Problems are more likely to arise when a patient combines a high dose of an otherwise benign CBD isolate with a pharmaceutical that has a very narrow window between its therapeutic and toxic levels.

 In GW Pharmaceuticals’ clinical trials of Epidiolex, an almost pure CBD compound, there were potentially dangerous interactions with Clobazam, an anti-epilpetic drug, which necessitated a dosage adjustment of the latter.
 The FDA recently approved Epidiolex as a medication for children with refractory seizure disorders.
 And the DEA classified Epidiolex as a schedule V substance in September 2018.

-Epidiolex will surely command a lot of “off label” attention.
+Epidiolex would surely command a lot of “off label” attention if not for the potent price tag.
 And just as surely a huge unregulated market for hemp-derived CBD isolates will continue to flourish in a tenuous legal environment.
 An already massive consumer demand for CBD products has far outpaced the gathering of clinical data on cannabinoid interactions with pharmaceuticals for pain, cancer, autism, heart disease and many other chronic ailments.